Samolivyu/prisons/kronos-prisons/README.md

 3. **Learn:**
    - Launch the MVP and collect feedback from users.
-   - Evaluate the acceptance and competitiveness of the system in the market.

 ## Contribution

 If you would like to contribute to this project, please follow the outlined steps in the previous README.